-Each product delivered to the GOES-R PG Spring Experiment will be accompanied by related training material.
+Each product delivered to the GOES-R PG Spring Experiment will be accompanied by related training materials.
 Forecasters and scientists participating in the Spring Experiment may not be familiar with the products; therefore, it is important that they receive training in order to properly evaluate product performance during real-time forecasting exercises.
 Training on each of the products being demonstrated will occur on the first day of each experiment week.
 This will consist of a powerpoint presentation of no longer than 30 minutes in length and will be presented by a participating product expert.
-In addition, a short write-up explaining how the product works and its uses, including example images, will be provided for distribution amongst Spring

-Experiment participants for reference.
+In addition, a short write-up explaining how the product works and its uses, including example images, will be provided for distribution amongst Spring Experiment participants for reference.
 If available, WES case events should be provided to Greg Stumpf at NSSL to be used within the EWP during days with no real-time weather situations.
 It is expected that the product developer provide the training material.
+Following each forecasting exercise, and at the end of each week, participants will be asked to provide feedback on the training they received.
+Participants will be asked if they felt prepared to use the products in a real-time forecasting situations and what material they would like to see in the future.
+This feedback will be invaluable in preparing formal training for future GOES-R products.